 References: Surviving Mold,

-Biotoxin illness is caused by rare bacteria or weird molds?
+- Biotoxin illness is caused by rare bacteria or weird molds?
 T or F Answer: No. It's is caused by the immune reaction to proteins and broken bits of DNA, or to foreign compounds that alert our innate immune system in a human that doesn't have the genetic ability to adapt.
-(Lion fish, red ted, ciguatera, pfiesteria, mold, CIPRO, beruli ulcer, wasp stings....and probably many more)
+(Lion fish, red ted, ciguatera, Pfiesteria, mold, CIPRO, Buruli ulcer, wasp stings....and probably many more)

-Mold illness may play a role in many common illness, like Alzheimer's.
+- Mold illness may play a role in many common illnesses, like Alzheimer's.
 Answer: True.
 But unfair.
 We haven't gotten to that yet.
 Just a hint.